-Labor Icon Dolores Huerta Warns the Left Against Using Violence [Transcript and Audio]
+Labor Icon Dolores Huerta Warns Against Violence (Audio and Transcript)

 Nonviolent forms of activism are in the spotlight in the wake of neo-Nazi demonstrations around the country.
 Dolores Huerta, a longtime activist and co-founder of the United Farm Workers (UFW) with the late Cesar Chavez, knows a thing or two about peaceful activism.